jlmorton/tableau/README.md

- -s,--site <arg>         Tableau site name to publish -t,--threads <arg>      Number of threads (default: 1) -u,--url <arg>          Tableau Server URL for publishing -x,--password <arg>     Tableau Server password for publishing
+ -s,--site <arg>         Tableau site name to publish -t,--threads <arg>      Number of threads (default: 1) -u,--url <arg>          Tableau Server URL for publishing -x,--password <arg>     Tableau Server password for publishing`

 ## Creating an Extract
-`./bin/extract.sh -e MyExtract.tde -s samples/test.schema -f samples/test.csv -t 2`
+`./bin/extract.sh -o MyExtract.tde -s samples/test.schema -f samples/test.csv -t 2`

 ## Publishing an Extract
-`./bin/publish.sh -e MyExtract.tde-u https://my-tableau-server -n username	-x password -s tableau-site-name -p project-name -d datasource-name`
+`./bin/publish.sh -e MyExtract.tde -u https://my-tableau-server -n username	-x password -s tableau-site-name -p project-name -d datasource-name`

 Note: If you require using a proxy server to publish the extracts, the Tableau SDK resepects the standard `http_proxy` and `https_proxy` environment variables to specify the proxy server.
 The SDK also exposes hooks to set the proxy username and password, but this wrapper does not currently implement that.